Tennessee–Bulgaria National Guard Partnership

 The Tennessee–Bulgaria National Guard Partnership is one of 25 (through 2023) European partnerships that make up the U.S. European Command State Partnership Program and one of 88 (through February 2023) worldwide partnerships that make up the National Guard State Partnership Program.
 The Republic of Bulgaria joined by signing a bilateral affairs agreement with the U.S. Department of Defense and the state of Tennessee in 1993.
-Since 2015 Bulgaria also contributes troops to the Resolute Support Mission as a member of NATO.
+Since 2015, Bulgaria also contributed troops to the Resolute Support Mission as a member of NATO.

 Tennessee and Bulgaria were paired because they share similar geographical and cultural features.
-During the years since 1993, they have exchanged hundreds of soldiers on travelling contact teams and familiarization visits.
-Tennessee soldiers have also participated in major military exercises in Bulgaria sponsored by the U.S. Air Force and the U.S. Army in Europe, such as Cornerstone, Bulwark; etc. Many Bulgarian villages have been influenced in a positive way through Humanitarian Assistance initiatives in conjunction with Mil-to-Mil interaction.
+During the years since 1993, they have exchanged hundreds of soldiers on traveling contact teams and familiarization visits.
+Tennessee soldiers have also participated in major military exercises in Bulgaria sponsored by the U.S. Air Force and the U.S. Army in Europe, such as Cornerstone, Bulwark, etc. Many Bulgarian villages have been influenced in a positive way through Humanitarian Assistance initiatives in conjunction with military-to-military interaction.

 A Tennessee National Guard Soldier fires a rocket-propelled grenade at a shooting range in Bulgaria.

 Soldiers from Tennessee and Bulgaria provide security for other service members as they sweep through a mock village during a training exercise.

 Soldiers from Bulgaria and Tennessee capture a high-value target during bilateral training conducted in Bulgaria.

 Soldiers from Tennessee participate in a ribbon-cutting ceremony marking the reopening of a kindergarten they helped renovate in Bulgaria.

 Chief of the National Guard Bureau Deputy Assistant Secretary of Defense for Homeland Security Integration, pay their respects during a wreath-laying ceremony at the Bulgarian Tomb of the Unknown Soldier in Sofia, Bulgaria, on June 2, 2008.